keang/keang.github.io/_posts/2023-12-08-upgrade-ruby-32.markdown

     <img src="/images/surprise-pikachu.png" alt="Surprise pikachu" class="center-imge">
 </figure>

-ECS was killing the jobs that ran out of memory. :facepalm: [Survivorship bias!](https://en.wikipedia.org/wiki/Survivorship_bias)
-This fallacy caused us to be blinded from the really slow jobs.
+ECS was killing the jobs that ran out of memory. 🤦 [Survivorship bias!](https://en.wikipedia.org/wiki/Survivorship_bias) This fallacy caused us to be blinded from the really slow jobs.
 They were so bad that we just killed the container and didn't even send the timing metric.

-And the fix was good enough that we were able to complete those paralyzing jobs, such that larger timing values were sent in and brought the 95-percentile stats up.
+And the fix was enough of an improvement that we were able to complete those paralyzing jobs, such that larger timing values were sent in and worsening the 95-percentile process time.

 This hypothesis was supported by the fact that after we rolled the fix out to master, the aggregated metrics did improve, and now the worker is indeed slightly faster than what it was before the ruby upgrade, just as predicted by the adhoc profiling exercise.
 The canary worker were just unlucky and picked up the poisonous data in the hour that I was monitoring.